 Choose three different passages from your draft.
 For each passage, revise your draft focusing on using commas effectively and repairing sentence fragments and run-on sentences.

-Write a few sentences responding to the following questions for each revision:
+Respond briefly in writing to the following questions for each revision:

 Will you keep the revision you drafted?
 Why or why not?